Jackson's chameleon: Subspecies

+Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other thanTrioceros.

 Habitat and geographic range

-Jackson's chameleons are native to woodlands and forests at altitudes of 1600 to 2440 m in south-central Kenya and northern Tanzania.
+Jackson's chameleon is an arboreal lizard.
+It is native to woodlands and wet forests at altitudes of 1600 to 2440 m in south-central Kenya and northern Tanzania.
 In these areas, the rainfall is seasonal but exceeds 127 cm per year.
 Day temperatures are typically 16–27 C, and night temperatures are typically 4–18 C. In Tanzania, it is known only from Mount Meru in the Arusha Region, which is the home of the relatively small endemic subspecies T. j. merumontanus.
 Jackson's chameleon is more widespread in Kenya, where it is even found in wooded areas of some Nairobi suburbs.

-The subspecies T. j. xantholophus (native to the Mount Kenya region) was introduced to Hawaii in 1972 and has since established populations on all main islands and became an invasive species there.
+The subspecies T. j. xantholophus (native to the Mount Kenya region) was introduced to Hawaii in 1972 and has since established populations on all main islands and has become an invasive species there.
 This subspecies has also been introduced to Florida.
-In Hawaii, they are found mainly at altitudes of 100 to 1000 m in wet, shady places.
+In Hawaii, it is found mainly at altitudes of 100 to 1000 m in wet, shady places.
 Historically this population was the primary source of Jackson's chameleons for the exotic pet trade in the United States, but exports from Hawaii are now illegal.
 This has been done to prevent opportunists from willfully establishing further feral animal populations to capture and sell them.

 Description

-Jackson's chameleons are sometimes called three-horned chameleons because males possess three brown horns: one on the nose (the rostral horn) and one above each superior orbital ridge above the eyes (preocular horns), somewhat reminiscent of the ceratopsid dinosaur genus Triceratops.
+Jackson's chameleon is sometimes called the three-horned chameleon because males possess three brown horns: one on the nose (the rostral horn) and one above each superior orbital ridge above the eyes (preocular horns), somewhat reminiscent of the ceratopsid dinosaur genus Triceratops.
 The females generally have no horns, or instead have traces of the rostral horn (in the subspecies T. j. jacksonii and T. j. merumontanus).
-The coloring is usually bright green, with some individual animals having traces of blue and yellow, but like all chameleons, they change color quickly depending on mood, health, and temperature.
+The coloring is usually bright green, with some individual animals having traces of blue and yellow, but like all chameleons, it changes color quickly depending on mood, health, and temperature.

 Adult males reach a total length (including tail) of up to 38 cm and females up to 25 cm, but more typical lengths are 15 to 25 cm.
 It has a saw-tooth shaped dorsal ridge and no gular crest.
 It attains sexual maturity after five months.
 The lifespan is variable, with males generally living longer than females.

 The largest subspecies of Jackson's chameleon is T. j. xantholophus, which has been captively bred since the 1980s.

 Ecology

 Feeding habits

-Jackson's chameleons live primarily on a diet of small insects.
-They also prey on centipedes, isopods, millipedes, spiders, lizards, small birds, and snails in their native habitat.
+Jackson's chameleon lives primarily on a diet of small insects.
+It also preys on centipedes, isopods, millipedes, spiders, lizards, small birds, and snails (Achatinella mustelina) in their native habitat.
+It is considered to be a cruise forager, as it forages on the go instead of laying in wait.